-The forthcoming legislative package must be consistent with the ongoing ETS review, as this alignment is crucial to resolve existing liability ambiguities and ensure future proof rules governing CO_2 transport and storage beyond the EU.
+The forthcoming legislative proposal must be consistent with the ongoing ETS review, as this alignment is crucial to resolve existing liability ambiguities and ensure future-proof rules governing CO_2 transport and storage beyond the EU.

-Under Article 49 of the Monitoring and Reporting Regulation (MRR), operators are allowed to subtract from the installation, any CO2 emission which is transferred to:
+Under Article 49 of the Monitoring and Reporting Regulation (MRR), operators are allowed to subtract from the installation any CO2 emission that is transferred to:

-- i) a capture installation for the purpose of geological storage permitted under CCS Directive. - ii) a CO2 transport infrastructure with the purpose of long-term geological storage permitted under CCS Directive. - iii) a storage site permitted under CCS Directive.
+- i) a capture installation for the purpose of geological storage permitted under the CCS Directive; - ii) a CO2 transport infrastructure with the purpose of long-term geological storage permitted under the CCS Directive; - iii) a storage site permitted under the CCS Directive.

-This provision raises some regulatory hurdles since Article 49 does not permit the subtraction of the installation emissions when CO2 is captured and transported for utilisation purposes.23 If an ETS installation captures and permanently stores CO2 (either via geological storage or permanent chemical sequestration in a product), the emissions can be deducted from that installation's surrender obligations, and the carbon accounting is complete.
+This provision raises some regulatory hurdles since Article 49 does not permit the subtraction of the installation emissions when CO_2 is captured and transported for utilisation purposes.22 If an ETS installation captures and permanently stores CO_2 (either via geological storage or permanent chemical sequestration in a product), the emissions can be deducted from that installation's surrender obligations, and the carbon accounting is complete.